bbglab/oncodrive3d/README.md

 ### Main Output

-- **\<cohort>.3d_clustering_genes.csv**: A Comma-Separated Values (CSV) file containing the results of the analysis at the gene level.
+- **Gene-level output** (\<cohort>.3d_clustering_genes.csv): CSV file containing the results of the analysis at the gene level.
 Each row represents a gene, sorted from the most significant to the least significant based on the 3D clustering analysis.
 The table also includes genes that were not analyzed, with the reason for exclusion provided in the `status` column.

-- **\<cohort>.3d_clustering_pos.csv**: A Comma-Separated Values (CSV) file containing the results of the analysis at the level of mutated residues.
-Each row corresponds to a mutated position within a gene and includes detailed information for each mutational cluster.
+- **Residue-level output** (\<cohort>.3d_clustering_pos.csv): CSV file containing the results of the analysis at the level of mutated residues.
+Each row corresponds to a mutated position within a gene and includes detailed information for each potential mutational cluster.

 ### Usage